ibrahimfarajzade/rick-and-morty-graphql/README.md

 - **BLoC Pattern**: State management is handled using the BLoC (Business Logic Component) pattern to manage states like loading, success, and error.
 - **Clean Architecture**: The app follows clean architecture principles with separation of concerns into layers: Data, Domain, and Presentation.
 - **Dependency Injection**: Uses `GetIt` for service and dependency injection to manage app dependencies and lifecycle.
+- **Unit Testing**: Includes unit tests to ensure the reliability of the BLoC and other layers of the application.

 ## Technologies Used